 The origins of China – or any civilization for that matter – reveal a lot about where it is today.
+In this article I’ll be discussing China’s Pre-History to 771BC.

 Let’s begin this timeline of Chinese history at, well…the beginning.
 In a small district southwest of the Chinese capital of Beijing, archaeologist discovered one of the first specimen of homo erectus (and subsequently lost it).